-Title of document Details Final Overall Rank This spreadsheet details grade, raw score and rank for each subject area, along with pupils' attitude to learning grade.
+Title of document Details Final Rank Assessment This document details grade, raw score and rank for each subject area.
 It also included the average rank, previous average ranks and highlights the movement made.
 This information is used firstly by the DOL, tutors and SLT to cross check performance across all subjects, identify anomalies and make final decisions on ranks and sets.
 It is also then used to produce the ranking sheet for the assembly.
 Broadsheet This document details grade and performance against target for each subject area.
 It also includes effort and homework scores by subject.
-Assessment booklet The assessment booklet presents summary and class data in a range of formats for use by SLT, DOL, HOD and class teachers.
+Effort and homework sheet This document details effort and homework scores for individual subjects and calculates average scores.
+It can be used by DOL and form tutors to triangulate with other data (for example SIMS behaviour and achievement points) Assessment Booklet The assessment booklet presents summary and class data in a range of formats for use by SLT, DOL, HOD and class teachers.
 Performance against target is analysed by a range of pupil groupings and headline measures are added for KS4 pupils.
-Also included in the document is the list of pupils sorted in order by number of subjects on target and breakdowns of pupils' attitude to learning.
+Also included in the document is the list of pupils sorted in order by number of subjects on target.
 This is a good starting point for DOL when planning interventions.
 Pupil report Pupil reports are compiled after each ranking exam.
 After rank 1 parents and carers collect them at parents evening on the day of the ranking assembly.
 The format of the report is consistent across all year groups with slight adaptions to reflect the timing of the report and the year group.
 Full details of this can be found in the Assessment Standard Operating Procedure